vergara/indexeddb-promised/README.md

 ```

 ####setVersion(number)
 *number* must be an integer.
-Changes in the builder, like adding objectStores or indexes to existing objectStores, must be accompanied with an increase in the version number in the setVersion() function in order for the schema changes to take effect.
+Changes in the myAppDB, like adding objectStores or indexes to existing objectStores, must be accompanied with an increase in the version number in the setVersion() function in order for the schema changes to take effect.

 ##API
 ###indexeddb.objectStore.add(record[, key])